fromtheoutfit/starter/_docs/starter/index.md

 ## Thanks

-Starter is built on the work of many other open source projects, and we’re incredibly grateful to all of the people who pour hours into them:
+Starter is built on the work of many other projects, and we’re incredibly grateful to all of the people who pour hours into them:

 * [Node](https://github.com/nodejs/node)
 * [Laravel Mix](https://github.com/JeffreyWay/laravel-mix)